Jana-Marie/USB-PD-Firmware/README.md

   startup.
-* Sink mode implements a simple USB Power Delivery sink, aiming for full compliance with the USB Power Delivery Specification, Revision 2.0, Version 1.3.
+* Sink mode implements a simple USB Power Delivery sink, aiming for full compliance with the USB Power Delivery Specification, Revision 2.0, Version 1.3, and with Revision 3.0, Version 1.1.
 * Requests the configured voltage and current if available, or a safe, low power request otherwise.
 * Provides power on the output connector only when an explicit contract is in place for the configured voltage and current.
 * Optional GiveBack support allows power supplies to temporarily remove power from the PD Buddy Sink if necessary.
+* Requests can be made from programmable power supplies, allowing voltages to be requested at 20 mV increments from a wide range (up to 3-21 V).
+* Configuring a voltage range provides a fallback if the preferred voltage is unavailable.
+* The amount of current the device requests can be set as a power or a resistance, as well as a current.
+These values are taken as constant over the configured voltage range.
 * Setup mode implements a USB CDC-ACM command-line interface allowing configuration to be loaded from and stored in flash.

-### New in version 1.1.0

 * Setup mode allows real-time renegotiation of voltage and current, complete with the ability to control whether the output is enabled or disabled.
-* Allows the user to read a power supply's advertised capabilities while in Setup mode.
+* User can easily read a power supply's advertised capabilities while in Setup mode.

-### New in version 1.2.0-dev

-* The firmware now implements a subset of the USB Power Delivery Specification, Revision 3.0, Version 1.1.
-* Requests can be made from programmable power supplies, allowing voltages to be requested at 20 mV increments from a wide range (up to 3-21 V).
-* Basic support for voltage ranges, to provide a fallback if the preferred voltage is unavailable.

 ## Prerequisites